siffiejoe/lua-amalg/README.md

 to search for `.moon` files in the same directories as for `.lua` files. `.moon` files take precedence.
-Then the plugin translates all non-binary modules and scripts from moonscript code to Lua code during amalgamation if the file name of the module or script ends in `.moon`.
+Then the plugin translates all non-binary modules and scripts from moonscript code to Lua code during amalgamation if the filename of the module or script ends in `.moon`.
 The Lua modules of the [moonscript compiler][12] are used for this translation, so it needs to be installed for the amalgamation step.
 Transformation plugins don't have a way to change the shebang lines of